SunnyPerProvare/SCCMDocs.it-it/sccm/core/get-started/technical-preview.md

-## <a name="capabilities-delivered-in-previous-technical-previews"></a>Funzionalità disponibili nelle Technical Preview precedenti
+## <a name="features-in-previous-technical-previews"></a>Funzionalità nelle versioni Technical Preview precedenti

-Di seguito sono elencate funzionalità specifiche disponibili nelle versioni precedenti della Technical Preview di Configuration Manager.
-Queste funzionalità rimangono disponibili nelle versioni successive, ma non sono ancora disponibili in una versione Current Branch corrente.
+Le funzionalità seguenti sono state rilasciate con le versioni precedenti del ramo Technical Preview di Configuration Manager.
+Queste funzionalità rimangono disponibili nelle versioni successive, ma non sono ancora disponibili in Current Branch.

 <!-- This is the list of individual features that are still in TP (not in CB).
 **Note there is no third column in this table!**